zenml-io/zenml/docs/book/mlops_stacks/model_deployers/overview.md

 a Model Deployer registered as part of your ZenML Stack.
 MLflow and Seldon Core are two examples of Model Deployers already provided by ZenML as an integration, with many other Model Deployers to follow.
-The Model Deployer abstraction is also meant to be easily extensible by anyone who wishes to implement their own flavor and integrate ZenML with their model serving tool of choice.
+The Model Deployer abstraction is also meant to be straight-forward to extend by anyone who wishes to implement their own flavor and integrate ZenML with their model serving tool of choice.

 There are three major roles that a Model Deployer plays in a ZenML Stack: